BIATeam/BIADocs/docs/40-DeveloperGuide/40-BackHelpers/40-UnitTestsForV3Projects.md

   * Remove the constructor test.
   * **[Optional]** Remove the "**()**" in each **<code>[TestMethod()]</code>** attribute or fill it with the desired display name.
 * Each test shall be a method with the **<code>[TestMethod]</code>** or **<code>[DataTestMethod]</code>** attribute.
 You can add an optional parameter to this attribute in order to configure the name which will be displayed in the test report.
-It can be a good idea to do so, because by default it only uses the method name (so if you have several methods with the same name in different test suites, you won't directly differenciate them).
+It can be a good idea to do so, because by default it only uses the method name (so if you have several methods with the same name in different test suites, you won't directly differentiate them).
 * Refer to [Unit test best practices and naming conventions](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) in order to name your tests correctly.
 * Try to keep your tests small and with one single objective.
 * For **controller tests**, you can: